-Ever since Vita Sackville-West opened her white garden at Sissinghurst to visitors, gardeners have been taken with the idea of an all-white design.
+Ever the 1930s when the poet Vita Sackville-West opened her white garden at Sissinghurst Castle in the UK to visitors, gardeners have been taken with the idea of an all-white design.
 There are certainly plenty of white flowers and plants to fill multiple gardens, but it can be a little tricky getting a combination you like.
 You never really notice how many shades of white there are until you start grouping them together.
-Fortunately, it's easier to pair together flower colors than pulling together an all-white outfit.
-However, expect to have to do a bit of editing along the way.

-Most white flowers are not a pure white.
-They will have subtle shades of yellow, pink, green, or blue.
+Most white flowers are not pure white; they have subtle shades of yellow, pink, green, or blue.
 You will have to play with the plants and hold them next to each other, to really appreciate the differences.
 As you do, you'll discover what combinations work for you.

-The same tenants of basic garden design apply to a design featuring white.
+The same tenets of basic garden design apply to a design featuring white.
 You want varying heights, repetition of plants and shapes and some larger focal points.
 It's easy enough to fill out your white garden with tall plants, grasses, ground covers, seasonal blooms, and climbers.
-The list of white plants is too exhaustive to write here - and getting longer every year.
-Below are listed some popular classic white or variegated plants, as a starting point.
+The list of white plants is huge and getting longer every year; below are listed some popular classic white or variegated plants, as a starting point.

 Silver Foliage Plants for a White Garden

-Many sliver and gray foliage plants have fuzzy leaves that will provide a textural contrast to bright white flowers and create a backdrop that will make the white flowers even more eye-catching.
+Many silver and gray foliage plants have fuzzy leaves that will provide a textural contrast to bright white flowers and create a backdrop that will make the white flowers even more eye-catching.

 White Flowers for Edging Walkways